 Recent Notable Engagements

-In the 2025 season, tenor Mishael Eusebio performs the role of Paul in Rocking Horse Winner with Ammolite Opera.
-He appeared as Remendado in Carmen with l’Opéra Festival de St-Eustache and premiered Nanatasis, a marionette opera inspired by Abenaki legend, with Musique 3 Femmes.
-He also sang the tenor solo in Carmina Burana with l’Orchestre symphonique du Conservatoire de Québec for their 80th anniversary celebration.
+Highlights of the 2025 season include Mishael's portrayal of Tony in West Side Story with Festival Classica and Pygmalion in Rameau's Pygmalion with l'Opéra du Royaume.
+He also performed the role of Paul in Rocking Horse Winner with Ammolite Opera, appeared as Remendado in Carmen with l'Opéra Festival de St-Eustache, and premiered Nanatasis, a marionette opera inspired by Abenaki legend, with Musique 3 Femmes.
+He sang the tenor solo in Carmina Burana with l'Orchestre symphonique du Conservatoire de Québec for their 80th anniversary celebration.

-In 2023, Mishael performed the role of Liverto in L’incoronazione di Poppea with L’Opéra de Montréal—a performance praised by Le Devoir—and created the role of the King in the world premiere of A Dragon’s Tale with Tapestry Opera.
-He appeared as Parpignol in La Bohème with l’Orchestre symphonique de Trois-Rivières, covered the role of Cal in the world premiere of February with Opera on the Avalon, and workshopped the role of Simon in Adoration at the Banff Centre’s Opera in the 21st Century program.
-He also performed Handel’s Messiah with the Regina Symphony Orchestra.
+In 2023, Mishael performed the role of Liverto in L'incoronazione di Poppea with L'Opéra de Montréal — a performance praised by Le Devoir — and created the role of the King in the world premiere of A Dragon's Tale with Tapestry Opera.
+He also workshopped the role of Simon in Adoration at the Banff Centre's Opera in the 21st Century program; the work went on to receive a Grammy nomination for Best Opera Recording.

 Cover of Opera America Magazine Summer 2022 featuring a performer dressed in a tuxedo with a colorful bowtie, standing on a stage with arms raised, in front of a colorful background with another person in the background.